 The Eastern Cape giant cycad is widely distributed in the Eastern Cape and south-western KwaZulu-Natal, South Africa.

-Encephalartos altensteinii (Image: Matilda Smith, from Curtis's Botanical Magazine)
+Encephalartos altensteinii by Matilda Smith, taken from Curtis's Botanical Magazine

 The seeds produced are large and have a red, fleshy outer coat, but are relatively short-lived and vulnerable to desiccation.
 The seeds are known to attract the Knysna turaco and trumpeter hornbill.
 Consuming the seeds, these birds digest the outer coat but then regurgitate the unpalatable part of the seed.
 If these are discarded in a hospitable environment, there is a relatively good chance they will germinate and grow into a mature plant.

-Our specimen of Encephalartos altensteinii was collected for the botanic garden in 1773 by Kew’s first plant hunter, Francis Masson.
+Encephalartos altensteinii was collected for the botanic garden in 1773 by Kew’s first plant hunter, Francis Masson.
 Sir Joseph Banks was the 'unofficial' head of Kew at the time, and had ambitions to build a world-class botanic collection on behalf of the King.
-Banks sent Masson to South Africa to find new plants for King George III’s collection, and Masson was very successful – he also introduced the first 'bird of paradise' plant (Strelitzia reginae), arum lilies, proteas and red-hot pokers.
+Banks sent Masson to South Africa to find new plants for King George III’s collection, and Masson was very successful – he also introduced the first 'bird of paradise' plant ( Strelitzia reginae), arum lilies, proteas and red-hot pokers.